More than 1,000 students from Priestley College received their exam results in 2020 and looked forward to university, apprenticeships and employment.

 “Alongside accessing remote learning, pastoral care and careers guidance during lockdown, they have also been supporting their families and friends and making valued contributions to their communities.”

 Among those who impressed on results day was Meg Byrom who collected A*s in Geography and English and an A in Politics.
 She is now headed to Cambridge to study Politics.

 “Going to Cambridge had never been on my radar until I joined Priestley,” she said.
 “Studying on programmes like The Graduate was so influential in my decision making and my tutors supported me all the way.”

-Another student heading to Cambridge is former Sir Thomas Boteler pupil Damien Dooley who will be studying Natural Sciences.
+Another student heading to Cambridge was former Sir Thomas Boteler pupil Damien Dooley who was heading to university to study Natural Sciences.